Ngau Tam Mei

 Ngau Tam Mei (牛潭尾 (Ox Pool End)), also known as Yau Tam Mei (攸潭尾), is a suburb located in San Tin, New Territories, Hong Kong near Yuen Long.
 It is located at the east of Fairview Park, the north of San Tin village and Kai Kung Leng, the northwest of Lam Tsuen Country Park, and also at the northeast of Nam Sang Wai.

-The village falls within an area earmarked for Northern Metropolis plan announced by Chief Executive John Lee during his third Policy Address last year Including plans for Hong Kong’s third medical school, a university town, and a residential hub spanning 127 hectares in total.
-The project already starting to uproot ways of life in this part of the northern New Territories.
+The village lies within an area designated under the Northern Metropolis plan announced by Chief Executive John Lee in his third Policy Address.
+The plan includes Hong Kong’s third medical school, a university town, and a residential hub covering a total area of 127 hectares.
+The project has already begun to disrupt traditional ways of life in this part of the northern New Territories.

 Features

 Wat Buddhadhamaram (วัดพุทธธรรมาราม) (泰國佛堂), the oldest Thai temple in Hong Kong, is located in Ngau Tam Mei.

 Traffic

 Since there is no MTR stations in Ngau Tam Mei, people living in Ngau Tam Mei mainly travel on minibuses, buses and also on bicycle.
 There are three main roads in Ngau Tam Mei, which are: Ngau Tam Mei Road, San Tin Highway and Castle Peak Road.
 Moreover, a proposed railway station, namely Ngau Tam Mei station, may be built in Ngau Tam Mei in the future to serve the local residents.